Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 it with multiple invocations across workgroups and dispatches.
 To test the kernel end-to-end, I needed a test harness that simulated this behavior on the CPU.

-Building the harness was straightforward due to the borrow checker.
+Building the harness was straightforward due to due to Rust.
 By enforcing the same invariants as the GPU I could validate the kernel under the same conditions the GPU would run it: